Dasharo/docs/docs/kb/pcr-measurements.md

 ### PCR banks

-At the time of writing (July 2024) coreboot supports extending only a single bank of a PCR despite ability of TPM 2.0 to handle multiple banks.
+At the time of writing (September 2025) coreboot supports extending only a single bank of a PCR despite ability of TPM 2.0 to handle multiple banks.
 A PCR bank, which corresponds to a specific hash function, is fixed at build time:

 | TPM version | PCR Bank
 | ----------- | --------
 | 1.2         | SHA-1 only
-| 2.0         | SHA-256 only (default used by Dasharo, but there are others)
+| 2.0         | SHA-256 only (default used by Dasharo, but there are other options)

 This has an implication for TPM 2.0 case when multiple PCR banks are active and used by EDK.
 This is handled by using dummy hash values (`0100...`) for missing